-1. Planning Evidence 1.1 The school has identified and sourced partners, e.g. a local business, to develop a project in the target language(s) which brings skills for life and work into context. e.g. name of partners 1.2 The school and partners have held an initial meeting to establish contact. e.g. date of meeting, agenda 1.3 The school and the partners have both identified and chosen a named individual or individuals within their organisation to act as a point of contacts, as well as a back-up contact. e.g. name of contacts, agenda 1.4 The partners have agreed to develop a project (or projects) for students in in the target language(s) to be taken forward by the students.
+1. Planning Evidence 1.1 A local partnership group has been established and a coordinator nominated to carry forward work incorporating employability and languages. e.g. names of those involved, how the group came about, decisions made at first meeting 1.2 Local business partner(s) identified and planning meeting arranged e.g. date of meeting, agenda 1.3 The partners have agreed to develop a project (or projects) for students in in the target language(s) to be taken forward by the students.
 It is appropriate to the level of the students involved, has an element of student choice in regard to the nature of the project and is relevant to the work of the partners' operations. e.g. a plan of the project with approximate timings, E&O links, agenda 1.5 The project has clearly defined and agreed expectations related to the relevant Curriculum for Excellence Experiences and Outcomes and the Career Education Standard Entitlements , and is signed off by representatives of all partners. e.g. a signed plan of the project

 2. Learning Evidence 2.1.
-The partners have facilitated a visit by learners and teachers to the organisation's premises (where workplace is appropriate) to learn about their work and also to see and hear languages in action.
-And/Or The partners have sent in a representative or representatives to the school to discuss their organisation in general and the importance of languages to them for the learners. e.g. photo, leaflets, presentation slides 2.2 Learners in the school are inspired by the visit to take forward the project within their school and to complete it through activities linking employability and languages. e.g. feedback forms, examples of materials, pictures, numbers of participants 2.3 Activities A short description of the activity, the outcomes, the year groups and number that they may wish to do in order to achieve the award.
+The Partners have facilitated visits by learners and teachers to the organisation's premises (where workplace is appropriate) to learn about their work and also to see and hear languages in action.
+And/Or The Partners have sent in a representative or representatives to schools (inperson or online) to discuss their organisation in general and the importance of languages to them for the learners. e.g. photo, leaflets, presentation slides 2.2 Learners in schools are inspired to take forward the project within their school and to complete it through activities linking employability and languages. e.g. feedback forms, examples of materials, pictures, numbers of participants 2.3 Activities A short description of the activity, the outcomes, the year groups and number that they may wish to do in order to achieve the award.
 The range and number what is important.
 Activity One e.g. pictures, a pupil report, feedback forms, posters.
-Activity Two (if applicable) Activity Three (if applicable) Activity Four (if applicable) Activity Five (if applicable) 2.4 The school and partners have collected feedback from the participants for reflection and to inform next steps. e.g. feedback forms
+Activity Two (if applicable) Activity Three (if applicable) Activity Four (if applicable) Activity Five (if applicable) 2.4 The Schools and Partners have collected feedback from the participants for reflection and to inform next steps. e.g. feedback forms

-3. Impact Evidence 3.1 The school(s) have developed a culture where learning languages is more valued. e.g. learner feedback forms, staff feedback forms 3.2 The partners have agreed to use any materials or resources produced in the project, where appropriate. e.g. examples of the materials, resources 3.3 The partners engage with and demonstrate an awareness and appreciation of the languages used by its customers, stakeholders, associates and communities. e.g. feedback forms from the partner organisation(s) 3.4 The partners have discussed and planned future steps, and planning is in place for future activities. e.g. agendas, minutes of meetings, planned activities 3.5 The overall project is publicised via a public forum on a whole school basis. e.g. press clippings, screenshots, url links
+3. Impact Evidence 3.1 The Schools have developed a culture locally where learning languages is more valued. e.g. learner feedback forms, staff feedback forms 3.2 The Partners have agreed to use any materials or resources produced in the project, where appropriate. e.g. examples of the materials, resources 3.3 The Partners engage with and demonstrate an awareness and appreciation of the languages used by its customers, stakeholders, associates and communities. e.g. feedback forms from the partner organisation(s) 3.4 The Partners have discussed and planned future steps, and planning is in place for future activities. e.g. agendas, minutes of meetings, planned activities 3.5 The overall project is publicised via a public forum on a wider network/authority basis. e.g. press clippings, screenshots, url links